My parents Journey to the West

 1983

-Not knowing much English my Dad got a job at a Chinese Restaurant in China town.
-Now with a permanent address, and a secure job they were ready to sponsor my uncle Dau on my mums side and my uncle Suan on my dads side to move over from NingMing China.
+Not knowing much English, my dad found work at a Chinese restaurant in Chinatown.
+With a stable job and a permanent address, my parents were then able to sponsor my uncle Dau on my mum’s side and my uncle Suan on my dad’s side to move over from Ningming, China.

 1984

-I was born and my two uncles finally made it over on a flight from Hong Kong.
-My two uncles moved in with us.
-But shortly after uncle Suan moved to Manchester for work where he stayed with my Great aunt and uncle.
+I was born around the same time my two uncles finally arrived on a flight from Hong Kong.
+They moved in with us, although not long after, my uncle Suan moved to Manchester for work, where he stayed with my great aunt and uncle.

-Shortly after I was born, my mum fell ill and so I spent most of my first year with Dad until mum was well again.
+Shortly after I was born, my mum fell ill, so I spent most of my first year being cared for by my dad until she recovered.

 1985

-My mums uncle opened up a textile company and so my dad quit his job at the restaurant and started to work from home with mum sewing clothing for my great uncle.
-This way they could both spend more time with us kids.
+My mum’s uncle opened a textile business, so my dad left his job at the restaurant and began working from home with my mum, sewing clothing for my great uncle.
+It meant they could both be around more while we were growing up.

-My dad loved music and would always play his favourite records.
+My dad loved music and was always playing his favourite records.

 1986

-Uncle Suan met his fiance in Manchester and they both moved back to my parents place and got married in May a few days after my second youngest sister was born.
-Shortly after the council had a property across the road for them to move into.
+My uncle Suan met his fiancée in Manchester, and they later moved back to my parents’ home.
+They got married in May, just a few days after my second youngest sister was born.
+Shortly after, the council offered them a property across the road to move into.

-My parents not knowing how to read English often had to guess what items were in the supermarket, most of them being very obvious which helped.
+As my parents could not read much English at the time, they often had to guess what things were in the supermarket - luckily, most of it was obvious enough.

 1987

-By November 1987 my parents gave birth to my youngest sister and all of our family memories have been nothing but happiness since then.
+By November 1987, my youngest sister was born, and from then on, our family memories have been filled with happiness.

-in 1991 Dad purchased a camcorder and became our cameraman for the next 10 years.
-There were times that my parents thought about opening their own take away but they saw how little our relatives were spending time with their children once they opened their business and my parents didn't want this so decided to continue to work for someone and have more time for the family.
+In 1991, my dad bought a camcorder and became our family cameraman for the next 10 years.
+There were times when my parents considered opening their own takeaway, but they saw how little time our relatives were able to spend with their children once they started their businesses.
+My parents did not want that, so they chose to continue working for others and prioritise time with the family.

 The Next 30 years...

-It wasn't easy bringing up 5 children.
-My parents worked all day until the early hours of the morning to make sure we were well fed, dressed and everything a child could wish for.
-On their day off they would make sure to spend time with us and to take us out to the park, zoo, seaside, visit friends etc.
+It was not easy bringing up five children.
+My parents worked long hours, often into the early hours of the morning, to make sure we were well fed, well dressed, and had everything a child could wish for.

-Once we became capable adults we made sure to give back twice the love our parents gave us remembering the hardships they faced to get here and start a life here for us.
+As we grew into adults, we made sure to give back twice the love our parents had given us, never forgetting the hardships they went through to build a life here for us.

-My parents took this time to also go to college and improve on their English and computer skills.
+During this time, my parents also went to college to improve their English and learn computer skills.

-Dad was a big foodie and mum loved to travel so we made sure to go on regular family trips around the world and family dinners whenever possible.
-They were great sports and so much fun.
+My dad was a big foodie, and my mum loved to travel, so we made sure to go on regular family trips and have family dinners whenever we could.

 2018